Updated: February 4, 2023 Home » Computer and Internet Security » Encryption, Password & Recovery

 ↓ 02 – Telegram | Free | End-to-End Encryption

-Telegram is a cloud-based mobile and desktop messaging with a focus on speed and security, it’s super-fast, simple and free.
+Telegram is a cloud-based mobile and desktop messaging service with a focus on speed and security, it’s super-fast, simple and free.
 You can use Telegram on all your devices at the same time — your messages sync seamlessly across any number of your phones, tablets or computers.

 With Telegram, you can send messages, photos, videos and files of any type (doc, zip, mp3, etc), as well as create groups for up to 10,000 people or channels for broadcasting to unlimited audiences.
 You can write to your phone contacts and find people by their usernames.
 As a result, Telegram is like SMS and email combined — and can take care of all your personal or business messaging needs.